 According to section 65.xii. the anticipated extent of the market maker activity should be stated.
-The DFSA recommends using block 3 (c) of the notification form (Annex II) when notifying this.
-Alternatively you may insert an additional column in the spreadsheet (Annex III), so that the extent is noted for each of the ISIN codes in question.
+The Danish FSA recommends using block 3 (c) of the notification form (Annex II) when notifying this.
+Alternatively, you may insert an additional column in the spreadsheet (Annex III), so that the extent is noted for each of the ISIN codes in question.
 The extent could be entered as a range rather than as an exact value.
 It is not sufficient merely to indicate that you are ready to trade.
-The DFSA expects that the market maker has considered the expected activity in each instrument and whether it may have internal limits for quoting prices of each instrument.
-These considerations should be made prior to submitting the notification form to the DFSA.
+The Danish FSA expects that the market maker has considered the expected activity in each instrument and whether it may have internal limits for quoting prices of each instrument.
+These considerations should be made prior to submitting the notification form to the Danish FSA.

 16. Should we submit an updated message if we have already stated that we are a market maker in all shares included in an index (e.g. OMX C20 Cap) and there is a change in the shares included in the index?

 Yes.
-The guidelines state that a list of instruments, such as an index at a given date, could be included in the notification if the list allows the competent authority to identify the instruments in question.
+The guidelines state that a list of instrument, such as an index at a given date, could be included in the notification if the list allows the competent authority to identify the instruments in question.
 A submitted notification only includes the instruments which were part of the index at the exact time when the notification was sent.
 A subsequent change in the shares included in the index therefore requires a new notification.
-The same principle applies to notifications regarding an index such as NASDAQ OMX Copenhagen Large Cap companies.
-Any subsequent change in the Large Cap index requires that the DFSA receives a new notification of intent to use the exemption for this particular instrument.
+The same principle applies to notifications regarding an index such as NASDAQ Copenhagen Large Cap companies.
+Any subsequent change in the Large Cap index requires that the Danish FSA receive a new notification of intent to use the exemption for this particular instrument.